basarat/cab/CONTRIBUTING.md

 ```

 ## Webpack
-The workflow we are using is similar to: http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup
+The workflow we are using is similar to [the one documented here](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup)

 The meanings of these folders comes from that
 ```